jsymons/introduction-to-python-programming/unit-1-getting-started/lesson-22-introduction-to-control-flow/README.md

 Otherwise, the cat will probably just be lazy and clean itself.
 ```

 Then, you can translate that into python, use `if`, `elif`, and `else` statements in python used to denote the different cases of how your program would act.
 You give each of these statements a condition that has to be met for the code indented below it to be executed.
-The `if` statement is for the first possible condition,  `elif` (can have 0 or more `elif` statements) is for all the other potential conditions, and `else` is if none of those conditions are met.
+The `if` statement is for the first possible condition,  `elif` (can have zero or more `elif` statements) is for all the other potential conditions, and `else` is if none of those conditions are met.

 And now you can go to real python code!